inivekin/abosa/abosa.typ

-Try watch my light ping metal strings, it can be sparse, can be hollow, but light in swing brings life to things, with both reflection an shadow.
+Try watch my light ping metal strings, it can be sparse, can be hollow, but light in swing brings life to things, with both reflection and shadow.
 You ask why you're not purpose-free, you watched it all, you reached an end,
 You ask why you still float in sea,